phaethonp/we-ai/readme.md

 **Data-Driven Decision Making:** AI and analytics enhance efficiency and reduce project risks.<br><br>
 **Product Marketing Manager:** Replaces the traditional "Property Developer"<br><br>

+# Project Development Platform.
+What it is and why it matters?
+Features: incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.

 # Key components of the framework